cosmos/developer-portal/academy/2-cosmos-concepts/4-messages.md

 Messages are one of two primary objects handled by a module in the Cosmos SDK.
 The other primary object handled by modules is queries.
 While messages inform the state and have the potential to alter it, queries inspect the module state and are always read-only.

 In the Cosmos SDK, a **transaction** contains **one or more messages**.
-The module processes the messages after the transaction is included in a block by the consensus layer.
+Modules process the messages after the transaction is included in a block by the consensus layer.

 <ExpansionPanel title="Signing a message">